 Background: Types of Engine Oil

-Conventional Engine Oil
+#1 Conventional Engine Oil

-Synthetic Blend Oil
+#3 Synthetic Blend Oil

 Oil Viscosity and Other Designations

-First of all, there’s the oil viscosity, which is important.
-If you’re using conventional oil that comes in different viscosities, you’ll often make a choice based on climate.
-If you live in a cold climate, you need low-viscosity oil that is “thinner” and therefore flows more easily.
-Cold makes it harder for thicker oils to move freely between the many parts of the engine.
-The numbers on the oil container you have in front of you will tell you the viscosity.
+Viscosity is the first consideration.
+If you live in a cold climate, you need "thinner" low-viscosity oil that flows more easily.
+Lower temperatures make it harder for thicker oils to move freely between the many parts of the engine.
+The Society of Automotive Engineers (SAE) created the ratings and informed us of all there is to know about viscosity.

-The ratings are created by the Society of Automotive Engineers (SAE).
-A typical rating might read SAE 15W-40, for instance.
-The “W” stands for winter.
+Let's look at one example, SAE 15W-40.
 The number 15 before the W indicates the cold-temperature viscosity rating, and the 40 at the end is the high-temperature viscosity rating.
-Lower W numbers are better in winter because they flow better in colder temperatures.
+Lower W numbers are better in winter because of better flow inside the engine.

 How Often to Get an Oil Change: According to Mileage

 Check the manufacturer-recommended maintenance schedule in the owner's manual if you're curious about the oil change interval for your car.
 The plan may be mileage- and/or time-based, and there may be recommendations for heavy-duty driving or operating the vehicle outside normal parameters.

 Depending on the vehicle, an "oil" warning light on the dashboard may signal it's time for an oil change.
 But, an illuminated warning light could also mean there's just something wrong with the oil or the lubrication system.